This page contains the following sections:

 In either case, it is usually preferable to repair rather than replace the damaged valve, because a repaired valve generally results in better heart function, better resistance to infection, and better long- and short-term survival.

-Should you and your surgeon decide the time is right for surgery, keep in mind that valve repair and replacement surgery is a particular specialty of the cardiac surgeons at Dartmouth-Hitchcock (D-H).
+Should you and your surgeon decide the time is right for surgery, keep in mind that valve repair and replacement surgery is a particular specialty of our cardiac surgeons.
 They even have considerable expertise in these less common valve procedures.

 Your surgeon will first determine whether it will be possible to repair your damaged pulmonary or tricuspid valve, or whether it must be replaced.
 There are two primary ways of repairing a damaged valve; these procedures are sometimes performed separately and sometimes in combination: